 Store lettuce in the fridge in a rigid container, lined with damp kitchen paper to prevent the leaves getting squished and to slow wilting.
 Wash leaves only just before use.

 You can incorporate lettuce (even if it’s a little damaged) into vegetable soup.
 Use up leaves in omelettes, quiches and sandwiches or blitz them up to make pesto!
 Revive wilted leaves by soaking them in ice-cold water for 15 – 20 minutes.
+If you buy greens such as rocket or spinach when the weather is cold, try a ‘winter salad’; spoon hot soup or stew over the fresh greens just before you eat it.

 Lettuce does not freeze due to its high water content.